shuvijs/shuvijs.org/docs/guides/data-fetching.md

 // page.js or layout.js
 // Do not re-export default and loader from the same file.
 // highlight-next-line
-export { default, loader } from "./anyModule";
+// ❌ Wrong -  Don't re-export default and loader from the same file. export { default, loader } from "./anyModule";

+// ✅ OK - It is safe to export a single loader function. export { loader } from "./anyModule";
 ```

 ## Timing of Executing Loader